infracloudio/infracloudio.github.io/existing.md

 Set the cloud provider via --cloud-provider=vsphere flag for each instance of kubelet, apiserver and controller manager.

-When upgrading to 1.6 install the default storage class addons, click here for more details.
-[TODO the related issue is close https://github.com/kubernetes/kubernetes/issues/40070]
+When upgrading to 1.6 install the default storage class addons.

-Using resource pool and maintaining the VMs from each cluster in their respective cluster folder you can even run Kubernetes on single node vCenter.
+Using resource pool and maintaining the VMs from each cluster in their respective cluster folder you can run multiple Kubernetes cluster on vCenter.

 vSphere supports shared storage across multiple vCenters.
 User can use shared storage in multiple Kubernetes Clusters.